 Anxiety starts in your brain when it overreacts to a stimulus.
-To explain this in a way that shall be useful to you, it is worth having an understanding of fear, and the fight/flight response.
+To explain this in a way that shall be useful to you, it is worth understanding fear and the fight/flight response.

-To understand what anxiety is, I find it useful to draw from evolutionary psychology as it allows me to see that anxiety is an adaptive response that should be useful, but our intelligence gets in the way!
+To understand what anxiety is, I find it useful to draw from evolutionary psychology.
+It allows me to see that anxiety is an adaptive response that should be useful, but our intelligence gets in the way!
 Let me explain.